zakaria-chahboun/AstrolabeStudentManage/README.md

 <img src='https://raw.githubusercontent.com/zakaria-chahboun/ZakiQtProjects/master/IMAGE1.png'/>

-This project is for manage all of students in **Astrolabe Group Corporation**.
+This project is create to manage all students of **Astrolabe Group Corporation**.

 -------------------------------------